CHUCK HILL TODAY

 Genesis 2:7-10 (NIV)

 In this passage, we discover that God is the initiator of life.
 He created everything from nothing.
-And when it came to mankind, He created our physical being — but we weren’t alive until He breathed His breath (the breath of life) into us.
+And when it came to mankind, He formed our physical being — but we were not alive until He breathed His breath, the breath of life, into us.

-In essence, God is saying, Adam wasn’t alive until his SOUL was made alive.
-And I’d like to submit to you today that noting has changed.
-We aren’t fully alive until our SOUL becomes alive by His presence within us.
-And that’s what happens during salvation.
-Christ breathes His life again in us and we are made fully alive!
+And I’d like to suggest to you today that nothing has changed.
+We are not fully alive until our soul is made alive by His presence within us.
+That is what happens in salvation.
+Christ breathes His life into us again, and we are made fully alive.

-Deep down I think we all know that the “soul” refers to more than just our eternal destiny.
-If we were to take an educated guess — we could probably identify that the soul has something to do with our ongoing relationship with God.
-But beyond that, its pretty hard to define.
+Deep down, I think we all sense that the soul refers to more than just our eternal destiny.
+If we had to take an educated guess, we would probably say the soul has something to do with our ongoing relationship with God.
+But beyond that, it can be difficult to define.

-Throughout the centuries, many theologians have tried to identify the make-up of who we are.
-Most have described it this way.
-We are: BODY, SOUL, & SPIRIT!
+Throughout the centuries, many theologians have tried to describe the makeup of who we are.
+A common way of expressing it is this: we are body, soul, and spirit.

-I don’t want you to get too caught up in this today — it can be complicated and confusing.
-But to try and give you a simple explanation, let me say:
+I don’t want you to get too caught up in the distinctions today — it can become complicated.
+But in simple terms:

-- The BODY is that physical aspect of who we are.
+• The body is the physical part of who we are.

-It’s not my intention to become to specific today — only to say that there is a part of us that is seen and another part which is unseen.
-A part of our life that is tangible and that is not.
+My goal isn’t to be overly technical, but simply to remind us that there is a part of us that is seen and a part that is unseen — a dimension of our life that is tangible and another that is not.

 John Ortberg puts it this way, when he says:“You have a soul — it weighs nothing, but means everything…” He says, “The soul is the deepest part of you.”